dougeby/IntuneDocs/intune-user-help/reset-erase-your-device-cpwebsite.md

 ---

-# Reset your device from the Company Portal website
+# Reset device from Company Portal website

-Learn how to reset a used, lost, or stolen device to factory default settings from the Company Portal website.
+Reset a used, lost, or stolen device to factory default settings from the Company Portal website.

 After you reset a device, it no longer appears in the Company Portal.
 Previously existing apps and files are erased and the device is restored to its factory default settings.

+Device reset isn't available for all iOS devices.
+If you're an IT support person and want to find out more about device reset and its limitations, see [Remove devices by using wipe, retire, or manually unenrolling the device](https://docs.microsoft.com/intune/devices-wipe).

 > [!Note]
-> You can also perform the following steps from another device that you've enrolled.
-Open the Company Portal app on that device and go through similar steps to complete the reset.
+> You can also perform these steps from another device that you've enrolled.
+Open the Company Portal app and complete the steps for a similar reset experience.

 1. Open the Company Portal website and select the __Menu__ button > __Devices__.